 Once “Handy” took down the drywall to see what was going on we also found exposed live wires in the wall.
 This is a life-threatening situation.
 So work stopped until an electrician could come out the following day and fix all of the issues.
 There were more than we anticipated.

-We also found holes to the outside when the walls were opened, which explained a situation with mice and bug infestation issues.
+We also found holes in the outside when the walls were opened, which explained a situation with mice and bug infestation issues.

 “Handy” used foam with a repellent in it to fill up the holes before he replaced all the old insulation and put up the proper kind of drywall.